-In this blog post, the writer talks about the life of a mouse and how she loved to nurture them.
+In this blog post, the author talks about the life of a mouse and how she loved to nurture them.
 She shares a time when one of her mice died and how it made her feel.
 There are many different emotions that arise from this situation including grief, relief, pain, anger, and more.

 What is a mouse pregnancy?